-NOTE 9 -WARRANTS (Restated)
+NOTE 8 -WARRANTS

-Public Warrants may only be exercised for a whole number of shares.
+At December 31, 2021 and 2020, there were 8,625,000 Public Warrants and 7,588,430 Private Placement Warrants, respectively outstanding.
 No fractional shares will be issued upon exercise of the Public Warrants.
 The Public Warrants will become exercisable on the later of (a) 30 days after the completion of a Business Combination and (b) one year from the closing of the Initial Public Offering.
 The Public Warrants will expire five years from the completion of a Business Combination or earlier upon redemption or liquidation.